5 Magnificent Facts About the Mayon Volcano

-Mayon Volcano’s worst eruption killed 1, 200 people
+1. Mayon Volcano’s worst eruption reportedly killed 12,000 people

-On June 23, 1897, Mayon Volcano terrorized the whole town with its 7 days of uninterrupted eruption.
+On June 23, 1897, Mayon Volcano terrorized the whole town with its 7 day-long eruptions.
 Fire literally rained over the nearby villages including Bacacay, Libon, and San Roque.
 The catastrophe killed hundreds of people who were either trapped by flowing lava or hit by hot rocks and steam.

 4. Legend has it that the nearby Cagsawa Church was once home to snakes

 After surviving the deadly 1814 eruption and various earthquakes, the Cagsawa belfry has stood as a grim reminder of Mt.
 Mayon’s destructive nature.

 Constructed in 1724 by Franciscan friars, the baroque church is one of Albay’s popular tourist spots.
 The name came from kag meaning “owner” and sawa which pertains to a “phyton,” a type of snake.
 Legend has it that the church once kept snakes before it was destroyed by volcanic eruptions.

 5. Mayon Volcano is intertwined with a tragic love story

 The name Mayon originated from Magayon which literally means “beautiful.”

 Local folklore reveals that Magayon was actually an ancient princess who was forced to marry his wicked suitor, Pagtuga after the latter kidnapped his father.
 On the day of the wedding, Magayon’s true love, Panganoron, tried to rescue the princess with the help of several men.